sha0h0ng/front-end-stuff/react-notes/intro-to-reactjs.md

 - **State Initialization**: The `count` state variable is initialized to `0`.
 - **State Update**: Calling `setCount` updates `count` and triggers a re-render.
 - **Functional Update**: Using a function inside `setCount` ensures you're working with the latest state, especially when updates are asynchronous.

+> Asynchronous Updates: Using the functional form `setCount((prevCount) => prevCount + 1)` ensures that you’re working with the most recent state, even if multiple updates are queued.
+This is especially important when several state updates happen in rapid succession or within asynchronous events, as **React batches updates for performance**

 **Example 2: Toggle Switch**